maghrabihos-web/APIproxy/README.md

-# Proxy server to validate phone number using https://numverify.com/ API
+# An API proxy to validate phone number using https://numverify.com/ API

 ## Getting Started